 The new graduate school rankings are less than three weeks away.

-What can you expect?
-We will have new rankings in the five largest professional graduate school disciplines: business, law, education, engineering, and medicine, and the various specialties associated with those disciplines.
+What can you expect in mid-March?
+As in the past, we will have new rankings in the five largest professional graduate school disciplines: business, law, education, engineering, and medicine, as well as the various specialties associated with each of those five broad disciplines.

 In addition to the five main professional disciplines ranked annually, we also periodically rank programs in the sciences, social sciences, humanities, the health arena, and many other areas based solely on the ratings of academic experts.
 This year, new peer assessment surveys were conducted and new rankings will be published for healthcare management, nursing, nursing-anesthesia, nursing-midwifery, physician assistant, public health, rehabilitation counseling, and veterinary medicine.

 Rankings of other health fields; Ph.D. programs in the humanities and social sciences and the sciences; and master's programs in public affairs and public policy, fine arts, and library and information studies are based on earlier surveys and will be republished.
 The date of the ranking appears at the top of each list.